Community Connections Project of Longmont

 CCPLongmont facilitates educational opportunity, develops leadership skills and integrates individuals and entities through common cause and shared interest.
 Initial efforts for the project have been centered on developing programs related specifically to gardening, animal rescue/dog training and health and wellness activities at our intergenerational community center.
 The intent over time, however, is to continue to develop and/or sponsor collaborative projects that encourage civic engagement and facilitate solutions to a wide range of community concerns, including but not limited to: youth mentoring, mental health, homelessness, accessible public transportation, the inclusion of people with disabilities, healthy food production and the human/wildlife interface.

-Gardening and Environmental Awareness
+Gardening & Environmental Awareness

 “To plant a garden is to believe in tomorrow.”